Old-school marketing: revisiting the Three Rs

 In business-to-business marketing today, buyers tend to be better informed from the outset and they are likely to make multiple visits to your website and/or social media before talking to a salesperson.
 This means that you need to plan marketing and web content which reinforces your messages and gives people more as they progress in their buying journey.

 Of-course prospects sometimes need just a good old-fashioned nudge to remind them that you – and their challenges – are still there.
-From simple emails to full marketing automation, we find it is best to start simple and work up to more ambitious techniques.
+From simple emails to full marketing automation, I find it is best to start simple and work up to more ambitious techniques.

 Next steps